fortinet-fortisoar/solution-pack-lost-or-stolen-device-response/README.md

 ### Introduction

-*Lost / Stolen Device Response Solution Pack* is designed to provide a set of investigation playbooks to respond to lost/stolen devices information provided by the end-user through email.
+**Lost / Stolen Device Response Solution Pack** is designed to provide a set of investigation playbooks to respond to lost/stolen devices information provided by the end-user through email.
 These emails are typically reported by employees in the organization (sent to a SOC common email inbox).

 Configure Email ingestion using Connectors such as Microsoft Exchange.
 Ingestion process creates an alert of type 'Lost/Stolen', and then triggers the response workflow.

-Refer to Simulation Scenarion - "Device Reported as Lost or Stolen" to experience the use case without any email configuration.
+Refer to Simulation Scenario - **Device Reported as Lost or Stolen** to experience the use case without any email configuration.

 ### Usage

+Refer to [Simulate Scenario documentation](https://github.com/fortinet-fortisoar/solution-pack-soc-simulator/blob/develop/docs/solution-pack-guide.md) to understand how to Simulate and Reset scenarios.

-This Solution Pack ships with following simulation scenarios.
-[Refer](https://github.com/fortinet-fortisoar/solution-pack-soc-simulator/blob/develop/docs/solution-pack-guide.md) to Simulate Scenario documentation to undersand how to Simulate and Reset Scenario.
+This Solution Pack ships with the following simulation scenarios.

-#### 1. Scenario - Device Reported as Lost or Stolen
+**Scenario - Device Reported as Lost or Stolen**

 The scenario generates a demo alert of Type 'Lost / Stolen'.

-Goto generated alert and observe the following:
+Navigate to the generated alert and observe the following:

 - Reported Email contains Device information like Device Owner, Device Type, Device Serial Number etc.
 - Reported Information (sender, email message) is presented for analyzing the case.

-**Investigate Lost or Stolen Device Response** : Launch "Investigate Lost or Stolen Device Response" Playbook and observe various investigation activities such as
+**Investigate Lost or Stolen Device Response** : Launch **Investigate Lost or Stolen Device Response** Playbook and observe various investigation activities such as

-- Asset details from ServiceNow
+- Fetching asset details from ServiceNow
-- Created Asset in FortiSOAR
+- Creating asset in FortiSOAR
-- User and Manager details from Active Directory
+- Fetching user and manager details from Active Directory
-- Sent the Device confirmation detail to the End User and his/her Manager
+- Sending the device confirmation detail to the End User and his/her Manager
-- Isolated lost/stolen device using Fortinet FortiEDR
+- Isolating lost/stolen device using Fortinet FortiEDR

 ## Prerequisites